This post may contain affiliate links. Please read our disclosure policy.

 Pina Colada: delicious, perfectly sweetened.
 A favorite.

 Veggie Panini + Fries: flavored with tomato, cucumbers, carrots, and basil. the fries were perfectly crispy, I loved them.
-Sandwich good, fries amazing!
+The Sandwich was good, fries were amazing!

 Restaurant Review: Aloe Cafe